 4 Days 3 Nights

 With its distinctive wetlands and nature reserves, Cambodia provides a natural habitat for a wide variety of endangered bird species.
-Starting from Siem Reap, this tour combines excursions to various bird sanctuaries with a visit to remote temples.
+Starting from Siem Reap, Cambodia Bird Watching Tour 4D3N Trip combines excursions to various bird sanctuaries with a visit to remote temples.

-Benefiting from the expertise of a seasoned ornithologist, we topp at a homestay to learn about the award-winning project of a nature conservation organisation.
+Benefiting from the expertise of a seasoned ornithologist, we stop at a homestay to learn about the award-winning project of a nature conservation organisation.

 We are picked up from our hotel early in the morning and taken to the boat dock.
 With our wooden boat we gently glide across Tonle Sap See to the floating village of Prek Toal.
 Guided by a park ranger and ornithologist, we enter the nature reserve.
 With a bit of luck, we are able to watch a number of different bird species including storks, pelicans, ibises and cormorants.
 After lunch in a floating house, we explore the village in a paddle boat.
 Having learned a great deal about traditional fishing methods and after a visit to a water hyacinth weaving workshop, we make our way back to Siem Reap in the evening.

 The former reservoir is now a crane sanctuary managed by the Wildlife Conversation Society (WCS) of Cambodia.
 Apart from about 300 Sarus Cranes, the reserve is, especially during the dry season, home to 198 other bird species, 18 of which are on the brink of extinction.